henryzhao5852/QBlink/README.md

 Dataset Example
 --------

-Lead-in: Only twenty-one million units in this system will ever be created.
+**Lead-in:** Only twenty-one million units in this system will ever be created.
 For 10 points each:

-Question 1: Name this digital payment system whose transactions are recorded on a “block chain”.
+**Question 1**: Name this digital payment system whose transactions are recorded on a “block chain”.

-Answer: Bitcoin
+**Answer**: Bitcoin

-Question 2: Bitcoin was invented by this person, who, according to a dubious Newsweek cover story, is a 64- year-old Japanese-American man who lives in California.
+**Question 2**: Bitcoin was invented by this person, who, according to a dubious Newsweek cover story, is a 64- year-old Japanese-American man who lives in California.

-Answer: Satoshi Nakamoto
+**Answer**: Satoshi Nakamoto

-Question 3: This online drugs marketplace, Chris Bor- glum’s one-time favorite, used bitcoins to conduct all of its transactions.
+**Question 3:** This online drugs marketplace, Chris Bor- glum’s one-time favorite, used bitcoins to conduct all of its transactions.
 It was started in 2011 by Ross Ulbricht using the pseudonym Dread Pirate Roberts.

-Answer: Silk Road
+**Answer**: Silk Road

 Dataset Download
 --------

 The dataset is split into train, dev, and test set, and we process it into json file.
-You can download the full dataset here
+You can download the full dataset here: https://sites.google.com/view/qanta/resources

-https://sites.google.com/view/qanta/resources

 Dataset Format